Mary Kate Coleman

 Over the years, Mary Kate has handled asbestos, toxic tort, personal injury, property damage, employment discrimination, auto, UM/UIM, civil rights, medical malpractice, breach of contract, and product liability cases.
 Mary Kate has tried cases in state and federal courts and has been responsible for appeals in both court systems.
 She is admitted to the practice of law in Pennsylvania, West Virginia and Ohio.

 In addition to her work as a civil litigation attorney, Mary Kate serves as a mediator and arbitrator, privately and for various organizations and panels, and often lectures on ADR-related topics.
 Mary Kate is past Chair of the Allegheny County Bar Association’s Alternate Dispute Resolution Committee and frequently writes about ADR topics for the ACBA’s Lawyers Journal.

 Mary Kate is a Master of the Bench in and Past President of The W. Edward Sell American Inn of Court, n/k/a the Hay-Sell Pittsburgh American Inn of Court.
 She is the recipient of the Inn’s 2011 Eric W. Springer Professionalism Award.
 In 2013, Mary Kate was elected to a four-year term as the Third Circuit Trustee on the American Inns of Court Foundation Board of Trustees.
 In 2017, she was re-elected to a three-year term as a Trustee.
-She is the Chair of the Editorial Board of The Bencher, the magazine of the American Inns of Court.
+She is the former Chair of the Editorial Board of The Bencher, the magazine of the American Inns of Court.